H = The author is hurting & asks not

 16 Your fierce wrath has gone over me;

-Your terrors have c
+Your terrors have cut me off.

 17 They came around me all day long like water;